oneapi-src/oneTBB/cmake/README.md

 TBB_ENABLE_IPO - Enable Interprocedural Optimization (IPO) during the compilation (ON by default) TBB_BUILD_APPLE_FRAMEWORKS - Enable the Apple* frameworks instead of dylibs, only available on the Apple platform.
 (OFF by default)
 TBB_FILE_TRIM - Enable __FILE__ trim, replace a build-time full path with a relative path in the debug info and macro __FILE__; use it to make
-           reproducible builds that are location independent (ON by default)
+           reproducible location-independent builds (ON by default)
 ```

 ## Configure, Build, and Test